 Sessions are available for children aged from 2 years up to 5 years of age.
 Government funded and non-funded places are available.
-Sessions run during term times, and commence at 9.00am–12.00 noon Monday to Friday and 12:00 noon–3:00pm on Thursdays.
+Sessions run during term times, and commence at 9.00am–12.00 noon Monday and Friday and 9:00 –3:00pm on Tuesday, Wednesday and Thursdays.

 We achieve this by creating an environment in which there are clear and consistent expectations of co-operation and positive behaviour, and where the children are encouraged and supported to make decisions and do things for themselves.

 Within this we find that friendliness, politeness and an awareness of other's needs flourishes.

 It is our aim that when children leave us to go to school they are capable, confident and resilient and ready for the next stage in their learning.